-Tax professionals across the country refer their clients to Marshall & Stevens for Cost Segregation of owned real estate, leased real estate, and renewable energy projects.
-The reason for these referrals is that our approach provides the best opportunity for savings and for support in case the IRS every wants to ask questions about our opinions.
+Tax professionals across the country refer their clients to Marshall & Stevens for Cost Segregation of owned and leased real estate, and renewable energy projects because our analyses are based upon the most recent tax code, guidance, and case law.

 Great Benefits are Available

 If you already know about Cost Segregation choose one of our cost segregation questionnaires and you’ll be contacted by one of our experts: